Bac3Phi/rth_blog_test/README.md

   - PATCH  /api/v1/posts/:id
   - PUT    /api/v1/posts/:id
   - DELETE /api/v1/posts/:id
+  - Within search make a request to `GET /api/v1/posts` with params as `q[title_cont]: your_data`, you can search for more with ransack params
 * Problems
   - Heroku just allow save local image for a short time period
+  - In this time, Ransack not support ActionText for search